Bonnet House pictures | Fort Lauderdale Wedding Photographer

 Every detail matters.
 From the soft glow of natural light to the precision of her lashes, bridal preparation moments like this set the tone for the entire wedding day at Bonnet House.

-As the best Florida photographer, I believe the story of a wedding day lives in the details.
+As a photographer with over 20 years of experience, I believe the story of a wedding day lives in the details.
 Moments like this — the careful application of mascara, the soft morning light, the calm before the celebration — are just as important as the ceremony itself.

 These close-up bridal portraits create depth in the final gallery and elevate the overall narrative of the day.
 At a historic venue like Bonnet House, every detail deserves to be captured with intention and precision.